-Following the success of Road to Women’s Business Growth pilot in Nigeria and thanks to further support from the ExxonMobil Foundation, we launched Road to Growth in Mexico in January 2018.
+Following the success of the Road to Growth pilot in Nigeria and thanks to further support from the ExxonMobil Foundation, we launched Road to Growth in Mexico in January 2018.

 The first phase of the project provided six weeks of support to 500 women entrepreneurs, focusing on business management and investment readiness, support with developing a growth plan and mentoring support from industry and business experts.
 The project was delivered using our custom built ‘blended learning’ curriculum.